 Longitudinal studies among persons with inflammatory arthritis show significant risks of progressive disability in task performance and home and work roles.
 In a sample of adults ages 65 and over who reported frequent knee pain, Miller et al. found that 45% experienced progression of disability over 15-months and 53% experienced progression over 30-months.
 Others show a decline in balance, strength, and function over time among older adults with symptomatic knee OA showed persons at risk for symptomatic knee OA have high rates of disease progression over 30-months—if disease progression were related to disability, this would suggest a high rate of disability progression.

-Work loss, a type of participation restriction, specifically tied to work performance and employment, can be substantial among persons with arthritis and can have enormous impact on those affected.
+Work loss, a type of participation restriction that is specifically tied to work performance and employment, can be substantial among persons with arthritis and can have enormous impact on those affected.

 - In clinical samples of persons with rheumatoid arthritis, 40-50% of persons are unemployed after one decade of disease.

-- In the 2001-2002 National Health Interview Survey (NHIS) data, 31% of persons with arthritis—or 8.3 million people—with arthritis reported a work limitation that was at least partially related to their musculoskeletal condition.
+- In the 2001-2002 National Health Interview Survey (NHIS) data, 31% of persons with arthritis—or 8.3 million people— reported a work limitation that was at least partially related to their musculoskeletal condition.

-In recognition of the critical importance of work outcomes among people with arthritis and the limited evidence-based intervention approaches, the Centers for Disease Control Health People 2020 objectives and the current National Institute on Disability and Rehabilitation Research agenda specifically address work outcomes.
+In recognition of the critical importance of work outcomes among people with arthritis and the limited evidence-based intervention approaches, the Centers for Disease Control Health People 2020 objectives and the current National Institute on Disability, Independent Living, and Rehabilitation Research agenda specifically address work outcomes.